JingZhang-Olivia/Academic-Resume/content/grants/1/index.md

 subtitle: "Towards Business Sustainability and Resilience: Risk Modelling and Survival Prediction of Tourism MSMEs based on Multi-source and Multimodal Big Data Fusion."

 # Summary for listings and search engines
-summary: Towards Business Sustainability and Resilience: Risk Modelling and Survival Prediction of Tourism MSMEs based on Multi-source and Multimodal Big Data Fusion.
+summary: "Towards Business Sustainability and Resilience: Risk Modelling and Survival Prediction of Tourism MSMEs based on Multi-source and Multimodal Big Data Fusion."

 # Link this post with a project
 projects: []